UoA-CARES/cares_reinforcement_learning/docs/developer_guide/index.md

 These are the two primary folders used when adding a new algorithm to the library.

 ### `envs/`
-The [envs](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/envs) folder contains the environment wrappers that adapt external environment APIs (such as Gymnasium or PettingZoo) to the framework’s `SARL` and `MARL` environment interfaces.
+The [envs][envs-code] folder contains the environment wrappers that adapt external environment APIs (such as Gymnasium or PettingZoo) to the framework’s `SARL` and `MARL` environment interfaces.

 These wrappers standardise observation, action, and transition handling so that all algorithms can interact with environments through a consistent abstraction defined in `types`.
 This is where new environment integrations should be added.

 ### `memory/`
-The [memory](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/memory) folder contains replay buffers, rollout storage, and memory abstractions used by the training loops and algorithms.
+The [memory][memory-code] folder contains replay buffers, rollout storage, and memory abstractions used by the training loops and algorithms.

 The memory supports both single-agent and multi-agent learning workflows.

 ### `types/`
-The [types](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/types) folder contains the shared data abstractions used across the framework, including the `Observation`, `Experience`, and related training data structures.
+The [types][types-code] folder contains the shared data abstractions used across the framework, including the `Observation`, `Experience`, and related training data structures.
 These types ensure consistency between environments, algorithms, memory buffers, and runners across both SARL and MARL implementations.

 ## General Development Guide